kara214/Gurpreet-Singh-Karanbir-Singh/README.md

 - I love listing music.
 - I love to be in nature.
 - I  love to go for night out.
-# here is a image om my dog
+# here is a image of my dog
 [dog](image/dog.jpeg)